13 Deserts

 • Explain the defining characteristic of a desert and distinguish between the three broad categories of deserts.

-• List the primary desert and processes.
+• List the primary desert weathering and erosion processes.

 • Identify desert landforms.